 Lineate’s Consent Manager makes this process simple.
 Initially designed as a tool to help businesses prepare for GDPR, Consent Manager “allows brands to give customers access to their data while providing a central way of managing, tracking, and optimizing for consent collection on an operational level.”
 In other words?
 Consent Manager makes it easy for brands to provide consumers the ability to access, limit, or erase their data from a company’s database as outlined in the bill.

-To explore Consent Manager and prepare your brand for the CCPA, schedule a demo now!
+To explore the Consent Manager and prepare your brand for the CCPA, schedule a call now!